BSc (Hons) Osteopathy, Dip. OMP, Dip. SIM

 Certified Athletic Therapist, Osteopathic Manual Practitioner

-Nancy is currently the Immediate Past President of the Canadian Federation of Osteopaths (CFO) and has served on their Board of Directors since 2014.
 Nancy has been on the OAO Board of Directors since 2012.
 She currently serves as the OAO President and was previously the Chair of the Professional Practice and Conduct Committee.
-Nancy is also a member of the Osteopathic International Alliance (OIA) Nominations Committee and sits on European Federation and Forum for Osteopathy (EFFO) Working Groups for Education and Regulation.
-Through her governance and committee work, Nancy attends and represents the profession of Osteopathy at workshops and conferences across Canada and around the world.
+Nancy is a Past President of the Canadian Federation of Osteopaths (CFO) and served on their Board from 2014 – 2021.
+Nancy is also a member of the Osteopathic International Alliance (OIA) Nominations Committee and sits on Osteopathy Europe (OE), formally EFFO, Working Groups for Education and Regulation.
+Nancy is a founding Board Member for the iAT and currently serves as a Board Member.
+Through her governance and committee work, Nancy attends and represents the profession of Osteopathy at workshops and conferences locally, across Canada and around the world.

 As an Athletic Therapist, Nancy has worked at competitions ranging from recreational level to the international stage.
-She is currently the Therapist with the Stayner Siskins Junior C Hockey Club, was the Head Therapist for the Burlington Barracudas in the former Canadian Women’s Hockey League (CWHL) and was with the McMaster Men’s Varsity Soccer team for 10 years.
-Nancy volunteers for Provincial and Canadian Games and local events whenever possible.
+She was previously the Athletic Therapist with the Stayner Siskins Junior C Hockey Club, the Head Therapist for the Burlington Barracudas in the former Canadian Women’s Hockey League (CWHL) and was with the McMaster Men’s Varsity Soccer team for 10 years.
+Nancy volunteers for Provincial and Canadian Games as well as team training camps and local events whenever possible.

-As a Canadian Red Cross First Aid/CPR and First Responder instructor, Nancy offers courses to therapists and businesses.
+As a Canadian Red Cross First Aid/CPR and First Responder instructor, Nancy offers courses to therapists and local businesses.
 She also offers non-certification workshops for those interested in first aid but not seeking certification.
-Nancy has been a member of the Snow Patrol at Hardwood Ski and Bike for more than 25 years and enjoys giving back to the community (and skiing).
+Due to her unusual schedule, her courses are booked on a on-demand basis.

 Nancy was an instructor for the discontinued Ontario Sport Alliance Sport First Aid and Tape and Wrapping program and has developed a series of Tape and Wrap workshops for high school SCHISM programs and others looking to learn the basics of athletic taping, support techniques and return to play assessment.

 You can often find Nancy hiking with her dogs, working with her horses, or exploring the areas offerings.
-She founded Action Rehab Therapy in 2000.
-Nancy enjoys working with people of all ages and abilities.
-She sees patients out of QuinnRehab in Barrie, ON.
+She founded Action Rehab Therapy in 2000 and enjoys working with people of all ages and abilities.
+She runs her clinical practice out of QuinnRehab in Barrie, ON.